Is the Migraine Pose Offensive? Awkward Pose is Harmful

 This morning I woke up in a migraine pose.
-No, I’m not a model in Elle magazine, I’m a real migraine sufferer.
+No, I’m not a model in Elle magazine; I’m a migraine sufferer.
 I wake up with a migraine EVERY morning.
-I went to bed last night with a migraine because I go to bed EVERY night with migraine.
-Stumbling downstairs to get my coffee on this rainy morning I was hoping that my pain would lessen and shakes would dissipate so I could drive my kids to swim lessons.
-After swim lessons, I face over 30 shots at my neurologist’s office just so I can wake up tomorrow to be able to go to the grocery store.
+I went to bed last night with a migraine because I go to bed EVERY night.
+Stumbling downstairs to get my coffee on this rainy morning, I was hoping my pain would lessen and my shakes would dissipate so I could drive my kids to swim lessons.
+After swim lessons, I face over 30 shots at my neurologist’s office so I can wake up tomorrow to go to the grocery store.
 It’s not a glamorous life.
 Instagram and Elle magazine’s new headache pose is an awkward pose that is harmful to migraine stigma.

 Migraine Pose is Offensive

 I scrolled through the article and was shocked to see the popular models Gigi and Bella Hadid and Kylie and Kendall Jenner.
 Why am I surprised?

 - Over my last vacation, I read Believe Me by Yolanda Hadid.
 Yolanda is the mother of Gigi and Bella and wrote a book about her arduous journey with Lyme disease.
 Bella and her brother also discovered that they also have Lyme.
 The book is about the life of an invisible illness sufferer and herlong, winding, painful, expensive, loss-filled road.
 I plan on writing a review of the book and all of the impactful things that I related to as a migraine sufferer.